fbpx

 The difficulty, I suspect, is more that if you change your titles daily, we might not re-crawl that page daily.
 So it might be that you change it every day, but in the search results, the title that we show is a few days old just because that’s the last version that we picked up from that page.
 But that’s more of, I’d say, like a practical effect, rather than a strategic effect.”

-Mueller does not advise against changing page titles daily.
+Mueller does not discourage the practice of altering page titles daily.

-However, just because you modify your page titles daily does not guarantee that Google will update them in search results daily.
+It’s important to note that just because you change your page titles daily doesn’t guarantee that Google will reflect those changes in search results daily.
+Google may update them less frequently, perhaps only once a week or monthly.

 You can’t dwell on it, according to Mueller.